Jerryc95/BGHistory/README.md

 # BGHistory
-**BGHistory** is a simple lightweight World of Warcraft addon that keeps tracks of your historic wins and losses for each battleground.
-Simple type "/bghistory" or "bgh" to pull up your history!
+**BGHistory** is a simple lightweight World of Warcraft addon that keeps tracks of your historic wins and losses for each battleground along with different metrics.
+Simply type "/bghistory" or "bgh" to pull up your history!